sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 ## 7. ExternalIP support for services
 Satellite/ROKS does not allow `deployments` to create `services` that have an `externalIP` defined.
 However, an `externalIP` can be added using the `oc patch` command after the `service` has been created (with a `clusterIP`).
 This `externalIP` is only reachable within the ROKS cluster, unlike in RH OCP.

+Additional steps needed to be executed to expose the service externally from the cluster . . . to-be-discovered . . .

+## 8. SR-IOV operator configuration
+Satellite/ROKS requires additional configuration setup when installing the SR-IOV operator on the cluster.
+These steps are currently (as of Oct 12, 2022), documented in IBM [Staging documentation for SR-IOV Setup](https://test.cloud.ibm.com/docs/openshift?topic=openshift-satellite-sriov).